Photos (Windows): History

 Photos is built from a separate code base from those of Photo Gallery and Windows Photo Viewer.
 It was first included in Windows 8.0 and had a customizable background and a Facebook photo viewer, both of which were removed in the Windows 8.1 update to the app.
 It also introduced the ability to view immersive photo PANO files and set a photo as the app's live tile or the Windows lock screen.
 Like most other apps designed for Windows 8, the controls were hidden until the user right-clicks on the screen.

 In Windows 10, Photos originally used a hamburger menu for the photo management interface and to make basic controls visible to users.
 Unlike most Microsoft apps designed specifically for Windows 10, Photos used round buttons like the ones on Windows 8 for editing.
 Control categories were listed as buttons on the left side of the app, and specific editing options were listed as buttons on the right side of the app.
 Folder view and the ability for users to edit albums were added to the app after the initial release on Windows 10 in response to user feedback.
 Photos includes all features from Windows Photo Viewer except the Burn to Disc feature and may gain more features from Photo Gallery in the future.
 The original view exclusively featured a dark theme.

 A major update in October 2016 replaced the hamburger menu with a ribbon, replaced the radial editing tools with an editing sidebar, and added a full-screen view, ink editing for photos and videos, and a light theme.

-In 2022, a new version of the Photos app was released for Windows 11 with changes in the user interface matching the design of Windows 11.
-This version has significantly different photo editing features.
-Many features were removed, including the video editor, face grouping, and browsing by year.
-The former Photos app from Windows 10 has been renamed to "Photos Legacy" in Windows 11.
+In 2022, a redesigned version of the Photos app was released for Windows 11 with changes in the user interface matching the design of Windows 11.
+This version has significantly different photo editing features, including the ability to integrate with iCloud.
+Many features were removed, including face grouping, searching things, and browsing by year.
+The former Photos app from Windows 10 has been renamed to Photos Legacy in Windows 11.